kazajhodo/pssh/README.md

 ### Execute
 Now type `whatyoutypeintoterminaltoexecutealias` into terminal, the script will be executed.

+#### Help
-For usage instruction pass the '-help' parameter.
+For further usage instructions, pass the '-help' parameter.